kowlgi/wompwomp-web-app/readme.md

 # AGNI Backend
-This code is for a web server written using node.js Express.
+This code is for a web server written using node.js.